 Projects and Funding

-- Installation and maintenance of our award-winning curriculum-enhancing conservation educational garden for all to enjoy and learn from.
-The garden is not simply an asthetic improvement.
-Children of all grades have used the gardens in their curricular studies as it is composed of native plants that provide important habitat (for breeding and food) for wildlife, such as goldfinchs and butterflies.
+- The maintenance of our award-winning curriculum-enhancing conservation educational garden for all to enjoy and learn from.
+The garden is not simply an aesthetic improvement.
+Children of all grades have used the gardens in their curricular studies as it is composed of native plants that provide important habitat (for breeding and food) for wildlife, such as goldfinches and butterflies.
 The gardens also reduce rain runoff, pollution, and is a wonderful resource to learn about conservation gardening!

 - Canal Project

-In addition to committments to current, ongoing projects, the Foundation has identified some possible exciting future projects and directions.
+In addition to commitments to current, ongoing projects, the Foundation has identified some possible exciting future projects and directions.